JamesSkemp/words/content/post/review-bang-gangs-the-wolves-are-whispering-2015.md

 +++
-title = "Review: Bang Gang's The Wolves Are Whispering (2015)" summary = "The following is a review of Bang Gang's 2015 album The Wolves Are Whispering." draft = false comments = false date = "2015-06-26T20:21:21-05:00"
+title = "Review: Bang Gang's The Wolves Are Whispering (2015)" description = "The following is a review of Bang Gang's 2015 album The Wolves Are Whispering." draft = false comments = false date = "2015-06-26T20:21:21-05:00"